GustavBrock/Veeam.Linux/Linux Repository 5.md

 Now, armed with the ISO file just created, it is time create the physical recovery media - an external USB drive.

-It can be a stick or a SSD/harddisk as you prefer, but an old USB stick of decent quality will fit, as the requirements are very modest: A capacity of 1 GB will do.
+It can be a stick or a SSD/harddisk as you prefer, but an old USB stick of decent quality will fit, as the requirements are very modest: A capacity of 1 GB will do for Ubuntu 20.x and 2 GB for 22.x.

 Insert the USB drive in your Windows workstation and format the drive - preferably *not* using a quick format - to be sure it is absolutely healthy.